cuteday/KiRaRay/tests/README.md

 Each enabled graphics API runs the same GPU cases.
 Vulkan retains the original test names; D3D12 tests have a `_d3d12` suffix and separate artifact directories.
 Use `-L vulkan` or `-L d3d12` to select an API.
 Readback exercises 64 cumulative CUDA updates on persistent resources, then resizes and repeats.
+It also checks descriptor ownership, slot reuse, binding-cache identity, texture pixel copies, color-space cache entries, and failed-load retries.
 Both backends compare against the same reviewed spectral reference; tests never regenerate it.

 The `benchmark` label selects benchmark unit tests and an optional 32×32 GPU smoke test.